rusini/manool/tutorial/lesson-3.md

 Values of type Symbol can identify
   * polymorphic operations (e.g. `WriteLine`, `(+)`, `(~)`, `Div`),[^a1]
   * record components and object attributes, and
-  * any states, modes, options, tags, etc. you want to represent by a simple identifier.
+  * any states, modes, options, tags, etc. you would like to represent by a simple identifier.

 [^a1]: Moreover, symbols *are* polymorphic operations, which are directly applied to arguments.

+To force literal interpretation of a syntactic construct in MANOOL, use the postfix operator `'` (single quote):

+    { {extern "manool.org.18/std/0.5/all"} in
+      Out.WriteLine[Foo' ", " Out' ", " extern' ", " if' ", " (&)' ", " then']
+      Out.WriteLine[Out.WriteLine["Hello, world!"]']
+    }

+Output:[^a2]

+    Foo, Out, extern, if, &, then
+    value/object

+[^a2]: The second expression tries to display a _syntactic list_ object (more on this later), and the operation `Str` returns a generic `"value/object"` for
+       most data types in MANOOL.

 A symbol can also be dynamically constructed from a string by using the constructor `MakeSym` and converted back to String with the operation `Str`: